 - Median household income: $49,194

 - Housing: $110,000 median home value (58% homeowners), $667 median rent (42% renters)

 Valley City proclaims itself as the state’s “Most Beautiful Town.”
 Camping, bridge tours, museums, and unique parks lend credence to that claim, and each year Valley City hosts the North Dakota Winter Show, an annual livestock and agriculture gathering.

 - Housing: $183,000 median home value (71% homeowners), $886 median rent (29% renters)

 Although Centerville’s historic stone houses usually aren’t available on the market, many retirees are flocking to other dwellings in this city just south of Dayton.
 Heart of Centerville is a popular meeting place for community, dining, and shopping.
-More than a third of Centerville’s residents are over 60 years old.
+Nearly one-third of Centerville’s residents are at least 65 years old.

 You may also like: History of trucking in America

 - Median household income: $58,651

 - Housing: $129,800 median home value (67% homeowners), $1,133 median rent (33% renters)